 Today’s activities will be focused on tracking wolves in the Lamar Valley, perhaps the best spot in North America to view these wonderful animals.
 Re-introduced to Yellowstone in the 1990s amid much controversy, wolves were returned to this native ecosystem after a 70-year absence following their government-sanctioned eradication.
 Now they are flourishing, supported by bountiful prey, including a multitude of elk.
 Tracking wolves will entail following tracks and other signs as you drive along the road, stopping to view and photograph wildlife.
 At times you may see or hear a single wolf foraging alone, or if you are lucky, you may see an entire pack on their relentless hunt for food.

-Day6: Wolf tracking in Lamar Valley, en route via Mammoth Hot Springs to Bozeman, Montana
+Day6: Wolf tracking in Lamar Valley en route to Bozeman

 Accommodation: Hotel in Bozeman, 1-night